Norwegian Sea Kelp, Laminaria Digitata, Sea Vegetable, Sea-Weed, Sea Frond, Atlantic Seaweed

 |---|---|---|---|---|---|

-| Chickens | extract | 1,250 - 5,000 mg/kg basal diet | anti-obsit | reduces fat accumulation in both adipose tissue and the liver by modulating lipogenesis. | M Kwak et al., 2024 |
+| Chickens | extract | 1,250 - 5,000 mg/kg basal diet | anti-obesity | reduced fat accumulation in both adipose tissue and the liver by modulating lipogenesis. | M Kwak et al., 2024 |

 | Chickens | 0.5% | GI health | the jejunum of late-stage laying hens showed a strain-dependent reduction in ZO-1 expression in response to long-term seaweed supplementation, as well as significant strain differences in the tight junction protein occludin’s expression levels. | L MacLaren et al., 2024 | |

-| Chickens | extract | 0.5 kg/metric ton of feed | heat stress | adding this seaweed extract to the feed of chickens can reduce their stress during a prolonged heat stress event. | G Archer 2023 |
+| Chickens | extract | 0.5 kg/metric ton of feed | heat stress | Reduced stress during prolonged heat exposure. | G Archer 2023 |

 | Chickens | extract | 1-2 mL in drinking water | antioxidant, heat stress | significantly increased the AFI, ABWG, and AWI of chickens irrespective of heat stress. | F Akinyemi et al., 2022 |

-| Chickens | 0.5% diet | blood chemistry | Results showed better production, feed efficiency and resistance to heat stress in the White layer strain, with significant liver enzyme changes in alkaline phosphatase (ALP), alanine aminotransferase (ALT) and gamma-glutamyl transferase (GGT).
-More research on the biological effects of seaweed supplementation is necessary to better understand its impacts on health and performance. | S Borzouie et al., 2020 | |
+| Chickens | 0.5% diet | blood chemistry | Improved feed efficiency and resistance to heat stress.
+Resulted in significant liver enzyme changes in alkaline phosphatase (ALP), alanine aminotransferase (ALT) and gamma-glutamyl transferase (GGT). | S Borzouie et al., 2020 | |

 | Chickens | 0.05% of feed | heat stress | reduced the effect of prolonged heat stress. | E Sobotik et al., 2018 | |